ai4os/ai4-docs/source/considerations/fair.rst

 * **Vendor lock-in and closed platforms**: AI models are often tightly coupled to proprietary cloud ecosystems or proprietary APIs, hindering independent verification.
 * **Isolated data and compute**: Connecting scientific datasets from open repositories to distributed compute infrastructure remains cumbersome.

-The **AI4EOSC** platform and the **AI4OS** stack were architected from the ground up with a **FAIR-by-design** approach.
+The **AI4EOSC** platform was architected from the ground up with a **FAIR-by-design** approach.
 By embedding standardized metadata schemas, non-intrusive end-to-end provenance tracking, open-source principles, and native scientific data integrations directly into the MLOps lifecycle, the platform ensures that every AI asset is transparent, traceable, and reusable across the European Open Science Cloud (EOSC) and the broader scientific community.

 Standardized metadata and semantic discovery